Weighted automata are compact and actively learnable: Size of NFAs and WA2s

 Note that the above definition places no restriction on how $L_n$ behaves on words of length other than $2n$, so there are many inner-product kernel families based on the many ways languages can behave outside the kernels.

 \begin{prop} If $\{L_n\}$ is an inner-product kernel family then $|\mathrm{NFA}(L_n)| \geq 2^{n/2 - 2}$ \end{prop}

 \begin{proof} We use the communication complexity techniques from Proposition~\ref{prop:NFAchiLow}.
 We can use any finite submatrix of $H_L$ to lowerbound $|\mathrm{NFA}(L)|$.
-In particular, if for $L_n$ we look at the submatrix of $H_L$ corresponding to length $n$ strings then that is equivalent to the communication problem as $\wedge^{\otimes n}$.
+In particular, if for $L_n$ we look at the submatrix of $H_L$ with rows and columns indexed by strings of length $n$ then this submatrix is the same as the matrix for $\wedge^{\otimes n}$.
 Thus, $|\mathrm{NFA}(L_n)| \geq \chi_1(\wedge^{\otimes n}) \geq 2^{n/2 - 2}$ where the first inequality is an application of the Proposition~\ref{prop:NFAchiLow} lowerbound technique and the second inequality is from Lemma~\ref{lem:wedge}. \end{proof}

 We finish the proof of Theorem~\ref{thm:sep} by noticing that the family of weighted automata in Figure~\ref{fig:WAprod} recognize languages in an inner-product kernel family but only have $n + 2$ states.
 More formally: